The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Conclusions and future steps

 At the same time, while we have gained sufficient confidence in the feasibility of the conceptual design, a few key aspects of the design have been identified for further testing, prototyping, and demonstration before construction can begin.
-These include a field demonstration of the closed-loop metrology to keep the overall optical surface accurate to better than 20 $\mu$m half wavefront error, field demonstrations of the power generation and energy recuperation concepts, computational fluid dynamics simulations to fully assess the impact of wind and turbulence on the pointing and focus, and a seismic hazard analysis to deliver detailed loads and design criteria for the particular sites of interest.
-Despite the amount of work that remains to be done, AtLAST is on track to potentially begin construction, if fully funded, later this decade.
+These include a field demonstration of the closed-loop metrology to keep the overall optical surface accurate to better than 20 $\mu$m RMS half wavefront error, field demonstrations of the power generation and energy recovery concepts, computational fluid dynamics simulations to fully assess the impact of wind and turbulence on the pointing and focus, and a seismic hazard analysis to deliver detailed loads and design criteria for the particular sites of interest.
+These topics will be addressed in the next phase design study, which was recently selected for funding by the European Commission through a new Horizon Europe research infrastructure grant.
+This next phase will commence in early 2025.
+Despite the amount of work that remains to be done, AtLAST is on track to complete a full design and start with construction preparations later this decade, once adequate funding has been secured.